AI Motion Designer: Do You Still Need a Human Motion Graphics Designer in 2026?

 For everything else, the cost-benefit equation has shifted dramatically.

-Where AI Motion Designers Excel
+Where Do AI Motion Designers Excel?

 AI motion graphics tools have specific strengths that make them better than human designers for certain categories of work.